ConnorArmstrong/deco1400-website/readme.md

     "properties": {
         "title": {
             "type": "string",
-            "description": "User given title.
-For now will match with saved image" },
+            "description": "User given Title.
+Also used as the primary key/id" },
         "date": {
             "type":"string",